 Below you'll learn how to clean a glass or ceramic pipe for better performance, smoke purity, and longevity.
 If you have a corn cob pipe you're looking to clean, this isn't the guide for you.

 What you'll need

-Before you begin cleaning your pipe, gather the following ingredients and materials:
+Before you begin cleaning your pipe, gather the following materials:

 - A sealable plastic bag